-- Saudi Arabia is determined to broaden the role of the private sector, as it pushes to diversify its economy.
+- Saudi Arabia is determined to broaden the role of the private sector to realise the Kingdom’s Vision 2030, as it pushes to diversify its economy.
 Private entities are being encouraged to collaborate with the government, as they develop the country’s transport infrastructure.
 Partnership is being sought for the operation of seaports, airports, and their related supply chains.
 Public-private partnerships (PPP) are being pursued to fund several key schemes, while a number of the country’s publicly operated transportation facilities are being prepared for full privatization.

 - Technology is improving the security, transparency, and control over the import-export process in the country.
 Currently, importers track the status and progress of their shipments in real time.
 Customs brokers receive automated notifications on their mobiles about the status of their shipments and are prompted to create their declarations as soon as the shipping manifest is available online, prior to ship arrival.